langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

   ```

 - When you put a job in the background (via the &, as described in
-  [1.3.5.3.
-Running Several Command All at Once](#1353-running-several-commands-all-at-once)), it is still a child
+  [Running Several Command All at Once](#1453-running-several-commands-all-at-once)), it is still a child process of
-  process of the `bash` shell.
-When you exit an instance of the shell, bash sends a hangup (`hup`) signal to all of its
+  the `bash` shell.
+When you exit an instance of the shell, bash sends a hangup (`hup`) signal to all of its child
-  child processes.
+  processes.
   [O'Reilly: `bash` Cookbook, 2nd Edition][oreilly-bash-cookbook-2nd-edition]

 - The `nohup` command simply sets up the child process to ignore hangup signals.
 You can still kill the job with the